Shrimp Curry With Coconut

-Thai-inspired red shrimp curry with coconut milk, red curry paste, fresh cilantro & lime.
-This shrimp curry is bright & bold - you won't want to stop eating it!
+Thai-inspired shrimp curry with coconut milk, red curry paste, fresh cilantro & lime.
+Ready in 30 minutes, just serve with rice.

 This post may contain affiliate links.
 Please read our disclosure policy.

 Red shrimp curry is one of my favorite dishes to order at Thai restaurants, so I was really happy when I found a way to recreate it at home.
-This is my take on a Thai-inspired shrimp curry.
+This is my take on a Thai-inspired shrimp curry with coconut milk.
 I found that by using red curry paste, coconut milk, ginger, and garlic, I could mimic the similar flavors and textures of red curries I’ve tasted in restaurants.

 • Shrimp: I like to use large shrimp for this recipe, but you can use any size.
-If you do use another size, keep in mind that the cooking time will vary.
+Just keep in mind that cook-time will shorten with smaller shrimp.

-• Red curry paste: This is the key to giving your red curry shrimp its unique flavor – don’t skimp on it!
+• Red curry paste: This is the key to giving your red curry shrimp its unique flavor, so don’t skimp on it!
 You can also use green curry for this recipe if that’s what you have on hand.

-• Lime: The lime juice helps to brighten up the dish with its acidity.
-You’ll want to use fresh lime as lime juice just doesn’t have the same flavor profile.
+• Lime: Go for fresh fresh lime (bottled lime juice just doesn’t have the same flavor profile).

 • Salt and pepper: To taste.